 Tip #1: Make tracking easy

 It’s a shipping confirmation email, after all.
-Above all else, readers want to know where there order is and when they can expect it to arrive.
-Just like a subscription confirmation email has a singular focus—tap this button to confirm your subscription—shipping confirmation emails are all about tracking the order.
-This email from Parabo, the printing app, is a great example of a simple, focused confirmation email that makes it easy for readers to track their package:
+Above all else, readers want to know where their order is and when they can expect it to arrive.
+Shipping confirmation emails are all about tracking the order, and this message from Enjoy Life Foods is a great example.
+It’s simple, focused and makes it easy for readers to track their package.

 Tip #2: Optimize for mobile with a single column design

 The single column establishes a clear content hierarchy, so it’s easy for the reader to follow.
 The first key takeaway?
 The order has shipped!
-Scroll down and there’s a bulletproof button to track it.
-The all black-and-white color scheme lends to the clarity and simplicity of the message and reinforces the Madewell brand.
-The high contrast also means it’s optimal for mobile screens.
-And the email isn’t afraid to take up space.
-The ample white space between sections makes the email feel uncluttered and improves readability.
-We also see Madewell taking a playful tone with readers (Keep an eye on the mailbox… Insert applause emoji here).
+You can click on a bulletproof button to view your order or scroll down to see an image of the items in the shipment.
+We also love how the ample white space between sections makes the email feel uncluttered and improves readability.

 Tip #3: Prioritize transactional content over upsell content